 1 Piccadilly Circus,

-It closed on April 26, 1981 and despite some pleas to have it returned to theatre usage, the London Pavilion was sold and all but the outside walls demolished to have a shopping mall constructed inside.
+It closed on April 26, 1981 with Ray Sharkey in “The Idol-maker” and despite some pleas to have it returned to theatre usage, the London Pavilion was sold and demolished internally, retaining only the outside walls, to have a shopping mall constructed inside.

-There were to have been two replacement cinemas located on the top floor, but no one seemed interested in operating them and they were converted into Madame Tussaud’s Rock-and-Roll wax museum.
+There were plans to have been two replacement cinemas located on the top floor, but no one seemed interested in operating them and the spaces were converted into Madame Tussaud’s Rock-and-Roll wax museum.

 After many years as a failed shopping centre combined with the next-door Trocadero Centre, five floors inside the building were converted into a ‘Ripley’s - Believe It, or Not’ ‘odditorium’ exhibition space in August 2008.

 In early-2020 plans were proposed to convert the building into a hotel.

 Just login to your account and subscribe to this theater.